Why invest in REITs?

 REIT sectors respond differently to different cycles in the economy.
 During a strong economy, commercial REITs do well, such as office REITs, retail REITs, and REITs with hotel assets.
 People travel when the economy is doing well.
 These REITs are the first to suffer when the economic growth decelerates.

 Mortgage REITs – cobble together mortgages in the secondary market.
 Like bonds, they are sensitive to interest rates.
-When interest rates rise, the value of mortgage REITs fall as investors seek higher performing assets.
+When interest rates rise, the value of mortgage REITs falls as investors seek higher performing assets.
 The cost of financing real estate also increases

 Residential REITs – pool resident properties, including housing and apartment buildings.
 Real estate in cities experiencing strong economic and job growth tend to appreciate.